fleetdm/fleet/handbook/company/communications.md

 This page covers the things every team member needs to know to effectively contribute at Fleet.

 ## All hands
 Every month, Fleet holds a company-wide meeting called the "All hands".
-POTATOES

 All team members should attend the "All hands" every month.
 "All hands" meetings are recorded, To see the evolution over time or catch up with the latest happenings, review [decks](https://drive.google.com/drive/folders/1cw_lL3_Xu9ZOXKGPghh8F4tc0ND9kQeY) and [recordings](https://us-65885.app.gong.io/conversations?workspace-id=9148397688380544352&callSearch=%7B%22search%22%3A%7B%22type%22%3A%22And%22%2C%22filters%22%3A%5B%7B%22type%22%3A%22CallTitle%22%2C%22phrase%22%3A%22all%20hands%22%7D%5D%7D%7D) from recent company-wide "All hands" meetings.
 Team members who cannot attend are expected to watch the recording within a few days.